tarampampam/mustpl/README.md

 ## 🔥 Features list

-- Has zero external dependencies
+- Zero external dependencies
-- Can be used in a docker `scratch` image (empty file system)
+- Can be used in a base docker `scratch` image (empty file system)
 - Powerful templating engine under the hood - {{ [mustache][mustache] }}
-- Distributed as compiled for many architectures, including **docker** image
+- Distributed being compiled for many architectures, including **docker** image
 - Lightweight _(**~400Kb** compressed, statically linked)_ and fast (written in pure C)
-- Support environment variables in the template data, with default values (`${ENV_NAME:-default value}`)
+- Supports substitution from environment variables into the template, with default values fallback (`${ENV_NAME:-default value}`)
 - Can be used as docker entrypoint (can start another application without PID changing - `mustpl ... -- nginx -g 'daemon off;'`)

 ## 🧩 Install